My husband has a deep and abiding love for barbecue sauce.

-After the success of the homemade barbecue sauce and knowing the above details, I thought to myself, why not make all his dreams come true and transfer the barbecue passion to pasta.
-Behold, the almighty Barbecue Chicken Pasta invention.
+After the success of the homemade barbecue sauce and knowing the above details, I thought to myself, why not make all his dreams come true and transfer the barbecue passion to pasta., the almighty Barbecue Chicken Pasta invention.

 One Year Ago: Skillet Chicken with Broccoli, Pasta, and Parmesan